Okta, Inc.: History

-Okta was co-founded in 2009 by Todd McKinnon and Frederic Kerrest, who previously worked together at Salesforce.
+Okta was co-founded in 2009 as SaaSure Inc. by Todd McKinnon and Frederic Kerrest, who previously worked together at Salesforce.
+In 2010, it changed its name to Okta, from the meteorological unit for cloud cover.

-In 2015, the company raised US $75 million in venture capital from Andreessen Horowitz, Greylock Partners, and Sequoia Capital, at a total initial valuation of US$1.2 billion.
+In 2015, the company raised US$75 million in venture capital from Andreessen Horowitz, Greylock Partners, and Sequoia Capital, at a total initial valuation of US$1.2 billion.

 In 2017, Okta held its initial public offering (IPO), opening on Nasdaq at $17.00 per share, trading up on its first day, to raise an additional US$187 million.
 At the time of its IPO, Sequoia Capital was the biggest shareholder, with a 21.2 percent stake.

 In January 2019, Okta reported over 100 million registered users.

 In March 2021, Okta signed a definitive agreement to acquire Auth0 for $6.5 billion.
 The deal closed in May 2021.
 In August 2021, Okta acquired atSpoke for $90 million.
 In December 2023, Okta acquired security firm Spera for approximately $100–130 million.

+Recent developments

+In September 2025, Okta completed its acquisition of Axiom Security, a provider of identity-centric privileged access management (PAM) for cloud, SaaS, and database environments.
+The technology was integrated into Okta Privileged Access as part of the company's broader Identity Security Fabric strategy.

+Also in September 2025, Okta announced new platform capabilities enabling organizations to build secure agentic AI agents woven into an identity security fabric for end-to-end lifecycle management, including Identity Security Posture Management for identifying risky agents and exposed credentials.
+The company announced that Okta for AI Agents would become generally available on April 30, 2026.